bonitasoft/bonita-doc/md/performance-tuning.md

 In general, increasing the log level is useful for debugging but has a performance cost.
 With this in mind, [define the log level for technical logs, queriable logs and archives](set-log-and-archive-levels.md).

-Remember that Bonita BPM Engine dependencies also have their own log and debug options that may impact strongly the system performance.
+Remember that Bonita Engine dependencies also have their own log and debug options that may impact strongly the system performance.
 Be sure to configure these appropriately.

 ## Connector time tracker